-Expert 1: Dr. Jeffery L. Jordan, Professor, Department of Agricultural and Applied Economics, University of Georgia, Griffin, Ga.
+Expert 1 (returning) Chairperson: Dr. Jeffrey L. Jordan, Professor, Department of Agricultural and Applied Economics, University of Georgia, Griffin, Georgia

-With 15 years of post-doctoral experience in agricultural economics and water resource policy, Prof. Jeffery Jordan is recognized for his work in modeling water demand and allocation, conservation planning, survey design and other aspects of water resource analysis.
-This diverse experience in water-related economic and policy analyses is demonstrated in more than 35 peer-reviewed articles, 45 miscellaneous publication, one book and several book chapters authored during his productive career with the University of Georgia.
-He is well acquainted with general environmental and water quality issues being faced in south Florida and has served on the peer review panel for the Lake Okeechobee minimum flow and levels, the Spalding County Water Authority and the Georgia Water Wise Council.
-This diverse background will prove to be invaluable for dealing effectively with the wide range of topics and issues associated with this review.
-Together, these qualities make him ideally suited as Chair of the peer review panel for the Everglades Consolidated Report and as a lead reviewer for chapters on water supply planning, the Restudy and revenue aspects of Everglades restoration.
+With 15 years of post-doctoral experience in agricultural economics and water resource policy, Prof. Jeffrey Jordan is recognized for his work in modeling water demand and allocation, conservation planning, survey design and other aspects of water resource analysis.
+This diverse experience in water-related economic and policy analyses is demonstrated in over 35 peer reviewed articles, 45 miscellaneous publications, 1 book and several book chapters authored during his productive career with the University of Georgia.
+He is well acquainted with general environmental and water quality issues being faced in South Florida.
+He fulfilled all contract requirements last year very effectively as panel chairperson for the peer review of the 2000 Consolidated Report.
+Earlier he served on the peer review panel for the Lake Okeechobee minimum flow and levels, the Spalding County Water Authority and the Georgia Water Wise Council.
+This background and record of accomplishment will prove to be invaluable for dealing effectively with the wide range of topics and issues associated with the 2001 review.
+Together, these qualities make him ideally suited as Chair of the peer review panel for the 2001 Everglades Consolidated Report.
+He will also act as a reviewer for chapters on water supply planning (Ch.
+9), the CERP (Ch.
+10) and revenue aspects of Everglades restoration (Ch.
+13), and will comment on this Introduction (Ch.
+1).

+Expert 2 (returning):

-Expert 2: Dr. Richard A. Meganck, Director, Sustainable Development and Environment, Organization of American States, Washington, D.C.
+Dr. Richard A. Meganck, Director, Sustainable Development and Environment, Organization of American States, Washington, D.C.

 Dr. Richard Meganck is highly experienced in planning for development and natural resource management internationally.
 Since receiving a doctorate in natural resource management in 1975, he has authored dozens of refereed articles and papers in conference proceedings on park planning, international development, ecological restoration and sustainable development.
 Dr. Meganck is very experienced in dealing with diverse audiences and interests through his work the Organization of American States, the United Nations Environment Program, and as a private consultant in environmental management.
-His resource planning experience is exceptionally diverse and unique, particularly his extensive work on park management and sustainability.
-His expertise is well matched to the needs of the Report review panel for issues dealing with environmental restoration, water supply planning, the Restudy and land management.
-His participation is highly recommended for material summarized primarily in Chapters 1, 9, 10, 12 and 13.
+His resource planning experience is exceptionally diversified and unique, particularly his extensive work on park management and sustainability.
+He participated in peer review of the 2000 Consolidated Report and proved to be very thoughtful and innovative in his review comments.
+His expertise is well matched to the needs of the 2001 Report review panel for issues dealing with environmental restoration (Ch.1), water supply planning (Ch.9), the CERP (Ch.10), land management (Ch.12) and financial matters (Ch.13).

+Expert 3 (returning):

-Expert 3: Dr. Rebecca R. Sharitz, Professor, Department of Botany and Savanna River Ecology Laboratory, University of Georgia, Aiken, S.C.
+Dr. Rebecca R. Sharitz, Professor, Department of Botany and Savannah River Ecology Laboratory, University of Georgia, Aiken, South Carolina